bernhardAxonIvy/doc/source/engine-guide/integration/reverse-proxy/secure-setup/port.rst

 Same host
 ^^^^^^^^^

-If the reverse proxy and the Axon.ivy Engine runs on the same host.
+If the reverse proxy and the Axon Ivy Engine runs on the same host.

 |